maddieportrey/my386blog/_posts/2023-03-30-spotify-EDA.md

  - Valence

- Full descriptions of each are available [here](https://developer.spotify.com/documentation/web-api/reference/get-several-audio-features).
+ Full descriptions of each factor are available [here](https://developer.spotify.com/documentation/web-api/reference/get-several-audio-features).

 <p align="center">
 <img src="https://raw.githubusercontent.com/maddiekkay/my386blog/main/assets/images/steve-harvey-QWUCeS2qVoM-unsplash.jpg"/>
 </p>

 With these measurements in mind, let's get into some cool graphics representing my music:

+I loved the couple of song recommendations I got on my last post, but this time let me know the last song you listened to!

+The last song I listened to: "Lonely" by **The Wldlfe**